Procedure for Using Public Tender

 - Document reasons for disqualification of any bid.

-- Forward original bids, Tender Notification Form, copy of all documents outlining reasons for disqualification, copies of notices sent to unsuccessful bidders and a copy of the resulting purchase order(s) to the Tendering Clerk at the Department of Financial and Administrative Services.
+- Forward original bids, Tender Notification Form, copy of all documents outlining reasons for disqualification, copies of notices sent to unsuccessful bidders and a copy of the resulting purchase order(s) to the person responsible for tendering for your unit.

 7. Form B: Contract Award Without Tender Invitation

-7.1 "Form B", Contract Award Without Tender Invitation, is required to be completed pursuant to section 10 of the Public Tender Act (1984).
+7.1 "Form B", Contract Award Without Tender Invitation, is required to be completed pursuant to section 10 of the Public Tender Act .
 The form is designed to summarize those contracts awarded without tender as allowed by sections 3 and 4 of the Act.
-Briefly, these sections are:
+Examples of exceptions allowed under the Act are: